 How do I make a request?

-- You can, at this time, apply for a pass.
+- For passes for the 1st, 2nd and 3rd generations, you can, at this time, apply for a pass.
 Your application must include the following:

 - the Pass Application duly completed and signed,